How Universities Can Build on Classroom Knowledge to Tackle Social Gaps

 “Social context allows students to better understand Singapore’s or the region’s challenges and opportunities, as well as the perspectives of different groups of stakeholders in Singapore or the region in specific social issues related to students’ disciplines of study,” says A/Prof Intan.

-“The Social Innovation Project module allows students to collaborate with beneficiaries in the community on a current social issue or gap faced by that group, and co-create solutions to address that social issue or gap identified.
-By putting our students through these experiences in our SIT curriculum, we hope to develop our students to not just be industry-ready, but also socially-astute”, she adds.
+“The Social Innovation Project module allows students to collaborate with beneficiaries in the community on a current social issue or a gap faced by that group, and co-create solutions to address that social issue or gap.
+By putting our students through these experiences in our SIT curriculum, we hope to develop our students, so they are not just industry-ready, but also socially-astute,” she adds.

 CLASIC projects empower students to better understand the nuances of complex social problems and community needs.